 What are bitters?

 Bitters are an alcoholic flavoring agent made of aromatic plant extracts that are often used to flavor cocktails and drinks.
 They are made from a number of botanical ingredients such as herbs, spices, flowers, fruits, seeds, leaves, bark and roots.

-These botanical ingredients are combined and steeped in alcohol for days, weeks or even months to achieve complex flavor combinations.
+A blend of any of these are steeped in alcohol for days, weeks or months to achieve complex flavor combinations.
 Sometimes they contain artificial coloring too.

-The base alcohol can make a difference in the flavor.
-Vodka provides a clean slate for any flavors, but gin or bourbon can add another layer of complexity.
+The base alcohol can make a difference in the taste.
+Vodka provides a clean slate for any flavors, but gin and bourbon can add another layer of complexity.